Chirishman/chirishman.github.io/_posts/2019-07-12-Advanced-Audiobook-Generation.md

 The `--audio-profile` setting is used to select presets for extremely low bit rate/small files.
 Ubuntu users: this largely ends up being unplayable on a lot of players unless the fdkaac encoder is used.

 The `--adjust-for-ipod` setting should likewise be ignored in most scenarios.
-Old school iPods have a problem playing files which are too long/large and
+Old school iPods have a problem playing files which are too long/large.
+This works around that problem by lowering the quality as far as possible in order to make the file playable.

 #### Pay Attention